Dessau: Roads

 In 1938 the autobahn A9 (Munich-Berlin) was built southeast of the town area.
-The two exits to Dessau on the A9 are called "Dessau-Ost" and "Dessau-Süd".
-Dessau is also crossed by the "Bundesstrassen" (federal roads) B 184 and B 185.
+The two exits to Dessau on the A9 are called Dessau-Ost and Dessau-Süd.
+Dessau is also crossed by the Bundesstrassen (federal roads) B 184 and B 185.

 Airfield

-The airfield of Dessau (ICAO: EDAD) is situated northwest of the town between the districts Kleinkühnau, Alten and Siedlung.
+The airfield of Dessau (ICAO: EDAD) is situated northwest of the town between the districts Kleinkühnau, Alten, and Siedlung.
 A destination with a charter airplane is possible.
 The runway has a length of 1000 m.
-The Hugo Junkers Technical Museum is situated in the neighbourhood (directly east) of the airfield, which has the eastern end of the modern runway almost directly abutting the historical World War II Junkers factory airstrip's western end.
+The Hugo Junkers Technical Museum is situated in the neighbourhood directly east of the airfield, with the eastern end of the modern runway almost directly abutting the historical World War II Junkers factory airstrip's western end.

 Water

-Today the "Leopoldshafen" (harbour) is used for the annual international motorboat racing events.
-The "Wallwitzhafen" is used as a private sportboat harbour and the "Elbehafen" near the Grain House is used for cruisers.The next harbour for goods is situated in Rosslau.
+Today the Leopoldshafen (harbour) is used for annual international motorboat racing events.
+The "Wallwitzhafen" is used as a private pleasure boat harbour and the Elbehafen near the Grain House is used for cruisers.
+The next harbour for goods is situated in Rosslau.

 Bikes

 Dessau is located in the flat landscape of the Saxon Lowland.
-The bike roads have a length of about 146 km and connect all the parks and sights.
+The local bike paths have a length of about 146 km and connect all major parks and sights.

 Sports

 Sports like soccer, cycling, handball, volleyball, gymnastics, table tennis and tennis have a long tradition and are very popular in Dessau.
-The former soccer team "SG Waggonbau Dessau" won the GDR soccer cup in 1949.
-The handball team played in the GDR "Oberliga" and since 1990 they are playing in the 1st and 2nd "Bundesliga".
+The former soccer team SG Waggonbau Dessau won the GDR soccer cup in 1949.
+The handball team played in the GDR Oberliga and since 1990 they are playing in the 1st and 2nd Bundesliga.
 Currently, Dessau has around 80 sport clubs with over 13,500 members.
 Next to the traditional sports, Dessau has active sport clubs in the following disciplines: aikido, badminton, basketball, canoeing, chess, climbing, cycling, dancing, fishing, horse riding, karate, judo, jiu-jitsu, motorboat, rowing, speedskating, sailing, skittles, skydiving, squash, swimming, table tennis, water polo, wrestling and others.